 The Institute continues to provide in-service training for law enforcement officers across the State.
 Prosecutors believe this training is extremely important in helping elevate the quality of West Virginia law enforcement.
-The Institute produced a general in-service program for the other law enforcement agencies in West Virginia as well, taking place in August of 2013.
-It consisted of 8 credit hours and was attended by approximately 530 Law Enforcement Officers (and others) or another 4240 class hours of instruction.
+The Institute produced a general in-service program for the other law enforcement agencies in West Virginia as well.
+It consisted of 8 credit hours and was attended by approximately 590 Law Enforcement Officers (and others) in 6 locations for another 4720 class hours of instruction.